 But ever since the last ship left the Clyde, Scotland’s second city has been slowly reinventing itself and is now a style centre to be reckoned with.
 In fact the River Clyde – the city’s lifeblood and the reason why people settled here in the first place, has had a major transfusion with massive injections of culture, style and art.

-Visitors shouldn’t be surprised at this seemingly sudden emergence of things cultural.
+Visitors shouldn’t be surprised at this seemingly sudden emergence of things cultural in Glasgow.
 As anyone who joins a walking tour of the city with either a knowledgeable Blue Guide or a young enthusiastic student from the Glasgow School of Arts will soon learn, the city is full of architectural gems (arguably those of local national treasure, architect and designer Charles Rennie Macintosh are a highlight) and is a hotspot for emerging artists with some half dozen Turner Prize winners having trained, worked or been born in Glasgow in recent years.
-Glasgow will host the Turner Prize in 2015.

 There is much to see in Glasgow, and although an immensely walkable city, it is spread out.
 It can be a good idea to take an upstairs seat on a hop-on hop-off bus simply to orientate yourself and pick the eyes out of where you might like to further explore: the Botanical Gardens (take a picnic), Kelvingrove Art Gallery and Museum, lovely grassy Glasgow Green or simply shopping in Buchanan Street, the city’s ‘style mile’ – the UK’s largest retail centre outside of London’s West End.